Listen to this post with Alexa!

 7. West Campus

 Though living among college students isn’t for everyone, the West Campus neighborhood provides residents with quick access to Austin’s public transportation system, local restaurants, unique shops, and some of the best people watching in town.
 Walk down the stretch of Guadalupe Street known as The Drag to find all these things in a concentrated area.

 Living in West Campus will definitely take you back to your college days.
-Whether you’re heading to class at UT, to the University Co-Op to buy books, or to Freedmen’s for a bite to eat, you can leave your car keys at home.
+Whether you’re heading to class at UT, to the University Co-Op to buy books, or to Bao’d Up for Chinese comfort food, you can leave your car keys at home.

 The quaint Clarksville neighborhood is situated between downtown to the east and MoPac Expressway to the west.
 It is a perfect place to live for folks who work downtown, provided they can afford it.
 You definitely pay for location, location, location.

 Along Clarksville’s major streets, you’ll find iconic Austin restaurants like Z’Tejas, Clark’s Oyster Bar, Counter Cafe, and 24 Diner.
 Tucked into the neighborhood on West Lynn Street, Josephine House, Zocalo Cafe, and Galaxy Cafe are waiting to satisfy your hunger.

 If you want to live the lifestyle of a New Yorker or San Franciscan but don’t want to put up with super cold winters, living in downtown Austin is where you want to be.
 Your apartment or condominium will be just a few blocks away from Sixth Street, the Warehouse District, and Rainey Street.
 You have your pick of some of Austin’s best known bars, live music venues, theaters, and restaurants.